 Community Assistance Center, originally known as Community Action Center, was founded by 8 congregations who saw a need to centralize assistance to local families and individuals seeking help in the Sandy Springs and Dunwoody communities.
 CAC was formally dedicated in October 11, 1987 an opened its doors for the first time on November 2, 1987 on the campus of Mt.
 Vernon Presbyterian Church.
 A year later the Center received its 501(c)(3) status on September 12 , 1988.

-In 2005 the center moved to the building at 1130 Hightower Trail in Sandy Springs allowing the expansion of client services, the food pantry and the addition of the Thrift Boutique.
+In 2005 the center moved to the building at 1130 Hightower Trail in Sandy Springs allowing the expansion of client services, the food pantry and the addition of the CAC Boutique, a retail trhrift shop.